sifrr/sifrr/README.md

 ## Node support

-Supports node v9 and higher (for server packages and for development).
+Sifrr officially supports node v9 and higher (for packages and for development).
+Other versions should work as well with some limitations (mostly regarding development).

 | Node Version | CI                                                                                                                    |
 | :----------- | :----------------------------------------------------------------------------------------------------------------------- |